Drive-Thru Well Water Testing

 Does an infant or pregnant women drink the water?

-If you answer yes to any of these questions, please join us at this event and bring a well water sample.
+If you answered yes to any of these questions, please contact us to set up an appointment.

 Maximum Number of samples:

-We have funding to test a maximum of 40 samples for both nitrates and bacteria.
+We have funding to test a maximum of 30 samples, first come first served.

-Butler & Preble Soil & Water Conservation Districts, Miami University Institute of Environment and Sustainability, and the Miami Conservancy District
+Butler Soil & Water Conservation District, Miami University Institute of Environment and Sustainability, Miami Conservancy District, and the Butler County Storm Water District.